 - Three credit hours: Course workload should be equivalent to a 3-hour seminar.
 Faculty/student contact should be a minimum of ten hour-long meetings during the semester.
-There must be reasonable student preparation for each meeting, and the student must produce a final project.
-The final project can be a paper, a design project or an exam. - Two credit hours: Course workload should be equivalent to a 2-hour seminar.
-The student must have at least 8 hour-long meetings plus produce a final project.

-One credit hour: Course workload should be equivalent to a 1-hour seminar.
-The student must have at least 5 hour-long meetings plus produce a final project.
+The student must be reasonably prepared for each meeting and preparation for each meeting, and the student must produce a final project.
+The final project can be a paper, a design project, or an exam - Two credit hours: Course workload should be equivalent to a 2-hour seminar.
+The student must have at least eight hour-long meetings plus produce a final project. - One credit hour: Course workload should be equivalent to a 1-hour seminar.
+The student must have at least five hour-long meetings plus produce a final project.

-The final projects for 2 credits or 1 credit will be of the same type as that for 3 credits, only of a reduced scope.
+The final projects for two credits or one credit will be of the same type as that for three credits, only of a reduced scope.

-An independent study information form, including a proposal, must be completed and turned in to the graduate administrator before a student may register for independent study.
-Please note: this form must be submitted no later than 5pm on the first day of classes.
-All independent study must be approved and signed by the faculty member involved and the director of graduate studies.
+An independent study information form and course proposal must be completed, approved, and signed by the faculty member involved, approved by the director of graduate studies, and turned in to the graduate administrator before a student can register.
+Please note: this form must be submitted no later than 5 p.m. on the first day of classes.
+Graduate students are advised to plan ahead and solicit feedback and approval at least two weeks prior to the beginning of classes.
 Contact the graduate administrator for the independent study form.

-Application to Rice Architecture Paris (Paris)
+Application to Rice Architecture Paris

-The option of spending a semester, fall or spring, at Paris, is open to returning fifth year students and graduate students in their final year before thesis, including those opting out of thesis to take studio.
-Applications are due for both fall and spring semesters of the following academic year by the fifteenth of February.
+The option of spending a semester, fall or spring, in Paris, is open to returning fifth-year students and graduate students in their final year before thesis, including those opting out of thesis to take studio.
+Applications for either semester of the following academic year are due by the fifteenth of February.
 Decisions are made by a faculty committee, chaired by the director of external programs, and are announced by the last day of March.
 Information sessions on the program are held each semester.
-For more information contact John Casbarian, the director of external programs.
+For more information, contact John Casbarian, the director of external programs.6